-• Student activity card \$50.00 Covers admission to all home

-extracurricular events; Excluding

-Conference, District or State contests held in
+• Student activity card \$50.00 Covers admission to all home extracurricular events; Excluding Conference, District or State contests held in Fort Calhoun

-Fort Calhoun

-• Future Business Leaders of America \$25.00

-• National Honor Society \$15.00
+Future Business Leaders of America \$25.00 National Honor Society \$25.00

-• Cheerleading and Dance Students must purchase uniforms and shoes selected by the sponsor and/or student group.
-The maximum dollar amount charged by the school district for these items will be \$1,400.00 • Football Students must provide their own football shoes & undergarments.
+• Cheerleading Dance Students must purchase uniforms and shoes selected by the sponsor and/or student group.
+The maximum dollar amount charged by the school district for these items will be \$1,400.00 Students must purchase uniforms and shoes selected by the sponsor and/or student group.
+The maximum dollar amount charged by the school district for these items • Football will be \$1,400.00 Students must provide their own football shoes & undergarments.
 The maximum dollar amount charged by the school district for these items will be \$400.00 • Golf Students must provide their own golf shoes, undergarments, and clubs.
 The maximum dollar amount charged by the school district for these items will be \$600.00 • Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$200.00 Track, Volleyball, Wrestling, Cross Country, Basketball Students must provide their own shoes and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$150.00 • Sk illsUSA Student must purchase their own jackets.
-The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00 • POPP (Pioneers Overcoming Peer Pressure) \$10.00
+The maximum dollar amount charged by the school district for these items will be \$200.00 • Track, Volleyball, Wrestling, Cross Country, Basketball Students must provide their own shoes and undergarments.
+The maximum dollar amount charged by the school district for these items will be \$150.00 • SkillsUSA Student must purchase their own jackets.
+The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00 • POPP (Pioneers Overcoming Peer Pressure) \$10.00 courses.
+However, for a course in which students receive high school credit or a course being taken as part of an approved accelerated or differentiated curriculum program, the district shall offer the course without charge for tuition, transportation, books, or other fees.
+Students who choose to apply for post-secondary education credit for these courses must pay tuition and all other fees associated with obtaining credits from a post-secondary educational institution.
+The maximum dollar amount of post-secondary education per course charged by the district shall not exceed \$600.
+Students will be assessed a book fee not to exceed \$25.00 per course.

-6. Post-Secondary Education Costs.
+7. Post-Secondary Education Costs.